What is hyper local content marketing? A guide for multi-location retailers

 Another important reason local employees are your best bet for high-performing content is their close relationship and great insights into their local costumers.
 No one knows more about what they ask for – what they like, how they act, who they know, what they expect, what sells best – than local employees.

-The potential of your local employee
+The potential of your local employees

 Working with chains of retailers, car-dealers, fitness chains, restaurants, and even political parties, we have witnessed how local staff – if empowered by central marketing – is capable of achieving performance in organic engagement and reach that absolutely obliterates what is conjured up by marketing or agencies alone.